Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 This is the well-known \textbf{heat} or \textbf{diffusion equation}.
 Thus, the pdf $P(x,t)$ of finding a particle at position $x$ at time $t$ evolves in time according to the diffusion equation when the underlying microscopic dynamics is such that the particle position corresponds to a Wiener process.

-The solution to the heat equation (\ref{eq:Diff}) is the time-dependent Gaussian pdf:
+The solution to the heat equation (\ref{eq:Diff}) is the time-dependent Gaussian pdf, as anticipated in Box \ref{tab:hall}:

-By comparing to the pdf in Eq. (\ref{eq:gaussdiff2}) introduced in our preliminary definition of the Wiener process, we can set the following correspondences:
+By comparing the Gaussian pdf variance $\sigma^2 = 4D t$ to the definition of $b^2(x,t)$ given in Eq. (\ref{eq:diff}), we can set the following correspondences:

-In other terms for Bm, the second moment of the walk and thus the spread of the Gaussian grows linearly with time, as it can be intuitively appreciated from Figure \ref{Fig:bw20}.
+In other terms for Bm, the average square deviation of the walk, and thus the spread of the Gaussian, grows linearly with time, as it can be intuitively appreciated from Fig. \ref{Fig:bw20}.

 More precisely, define the \textbf{Mean Square Displacement} (MSD) of a walk that starts at position $x_0$ at time $t_0$: